mohdule/gourmato/README.md

 # GOURMATO
 Gourmato is a web application that helps you find nearby restaurants, leveraging the [Zomato API](https://developers.zomato.com/documentation)
+_Note: (This is built in 2 days, bare with me i will make awesome :)_

 # Todo :
   - [x] ES6 & React